Previous Post: Up Wabakimi’s Raymond River To Cliff Lake

 Our portage routine has Max take two packs right to the other end and then come back half way for the other two that I have dropped off while I go back for the canoe.
 I still have no idea how he was able to sniff a trail all the way to Pikitigushi Lake out of the dense bush we walked through!
 In fact, after I dropped off the packs and went back for the canoe I ended up getting lost as I tried to redo the “trail” I had just walked twice!
 Long stretches were also quite mushy and we were happy to see the end of it.

-Not in the picture – (we kinda stopped taking pictures at this point!
-See the CIIcanoe post for the visuals!) – is the Quonset Hut which the Bear Camp owners (the Boucher Bros.) make use of to store vehicles and equipment.
+Not in the picture – for some reason we stopped taking pictures at this point! – is the Quonset Hut which the Bear Camp owners (the Boucher Bros.) make use of to store vehicles and equipment.
 We walked up a gravel road to the large clearing on the side of the road to Armstrong Station.
 Set up were maybe a half-dozen canvas tents on wooden platforms as well as a few trailers.
-We had arrived the day before the opening of the season’s bear hunt and there was a bit of activity since the first of the guests had already started arriving.
+We had arrived the day before the opening of the season’s bear hunt and there was a bit of activity since the first of the guests had already arrived.
+This satellite image gives a clear idea of what it looks like.

 Not attempted but still an intriguing possibility for a future trip is the stretch of the Pikitigushi from the Bear Camp to Mud River on the CN rail line and then maybe all the way to Windigo Bay and Lake Nipigon.
 It looks like it would take a good day or two and it is difficult to say exactly what you’d deal with since information on rapids, log jams, and portages is pretty scarce.